All Episodes

 Hi, welcome back.

-Great to have you here, Rush Limbaugh, half my brain tied behind my back just to make it fair.
+Rush Limbaugh, half my brain tied behind my back, just to make it fair.

-We got the audio of somebody's coming up.
+We got the audio.

-And folks, it was like Bob Schiefer, who's what, 90, 92?
+And folks, it was like Bob Schieffer, who's what, 90, 92?

 It was a space alien.

-He was shocked, he was stunned.
+He was stunned.

-Don't understand this.
+Don't understand us.

 Don't know us have mischaracterized us and have lived under these mischaracterizations for so long now that they have just assumed that it's all true.

-And a guy like Santorum comes along, who is simply a devout Catholic, and means he's nothing other than that, may as well be a three-eyed monster.
+And a guy like Santorum comes along, who is simply a devout Catholic, and he's nothing other than that, may as well be a three-eyed monster.

-To these guys, he probably sounded as scary as Santorum sounds to them.
+This Marvin Winans, the pastor at the church of the Whitney Houston funeral, to these guys, he probably sounded as scary as Santorum sounds to them.

-Now I mentioned James Taranto, best of the web today has a feature called weekend interview.
+Now, I mentioned James Taranto, best of the web, today has a feature called Weekend Interview.

-The Republican nomination, Jeffrey Bell would like to set your mind at ease.
+Jeffrey Bell would like to set your mind at ease.

-Social conservatism, Mr. Bell argues in his forthcoming book, The Case for Polarized Politics, the case for polarized politics.
+Social conservatism, Mr. Bell argues in his forthcoming book, The Case for Polarized Politics, The Case for Polarized Politics.

 It's the early 90s, and I'm a guest at one of these dinner parties out in the Hamptons.

-And after dinner out on the deck of the host's home, a guy comes and it's all Republicans here, and many of them huge donors.
+And after dinner, out on the deck of the host's home, a guy comes, and it's all Republicans here, and many of them huge donors.

-It was it was before the 92 campaign began.
+This is not if it's 90 or 91, it was before the 92 campaign began.

 And one of these donors comes up to me, pokes me in the chest.

-What are you gonna do about Christians?
+What are you going to do about Christians?

-I totally taken aback.
+Totally taken aback.

 I'm still very young.

-Well, what are you gonna do about the Christian?
+What are you going to do about the Christians?

 Well, hell, they're embarrassing us, man.

-We're not gonna win anything with them.
+We're not going to win anything with them.

-Independence, you can kiss and goodbye.
+Independence, you can kiss them goodbye.

 And they listen to you.

-And I said, Well, there are only 24 million votes.
+And I said, well, there are only 24 million votes.

 Do you realize you wouldn't have been winning anything from Reagan on if it weren't for those people?